Skip to content

 CpuUser After the cluster enters the ACTIVE state.
 Cluster name, broker ID Percentage of CPU in user space.

 GlobalPartitionCount After the cluster enters the ACTIVE state.
 Cluster name Number of partitions across all topics in the cluster (excluding replicas).
-Since GlobalPartitionCount does not include replicas, the sum of PartitionCount values may be higher than GlobalPartitionCount when the replication factor of topics is greater than 1.
+Since GlobalPartitionCount does not include replicas, the sum of PartitionCount values may exceed GlobalPartitionCount when the replication factor for a topic is greater than 1.

 GlobalTopicCount After the cluster enters the ACTIVE state.
 Cluster name Total number of topics across all brokers in the cluster.